newjersey/navigator.business.nj.gov/content/src/fundings/food-agriculture-grant.md

   - waste-management-and-Remediation
   - other-services
 publishStageArchive: null
-descriptionMd: The program's goal is to support innovation from researchers and entrepreneurs focused on developing technology and other solutions to address food insecurity in New Jersey.
+sidebarCardBodyText: The program's goal is to support innovation from researchers and entrepreneurs focused on developing technology and other solutions to address food insecurity in New Jersey.
 The program aims to fund 10 companies for awards of up to $75,000 each.